Russell Banks: Reception

 According to Robert Faggen in The Paris Review, Banks's debut novel, Family Life, "was not a critical success".
 His next volume, a collection of short stories called Searching for Survivors, won Banks an O. Henry Award.
 A second collection of short stories, The New World, published in 1978, "received acclaim for its blending of historical and semi-autobiographical material".

-Many have admired Banks' realistic writing, which often explores American social dilemmas and moral struggles.
+Many have admired Banks's realistic writing, which often explores American social dilemmas and moral struggles.
 Reviewers have appreciated his portrayal of the working-class people struggling to overcome destructive relationships, poverty, drug abuse, and spiritual confusion.
 Scholars have variously compared his fiction to the works of Raymond Carver, Richard Ford, and Andre Dubus.
 Christine Benvenuto commented that "Banks writes with an intensely focused empathy and a compassionate sense of humor that help to keep readers, if not his characters, afloat through the misadventures and outright tragedies of his books."

+He was briefly mentioned in philosopher Richard Rorty's 1996 future history essay "Fraternity Reigns" in The New York Times Magazine.
+Rorty referred to him as having written a 2021 novel, Trampling the Vineyards, describing it as "samizdat" because of the political repression envisioned in the philosopher's speculative essay.

 In 2011, The Guardian's Tom Cox selected Cloudsplitter as one of his "overlooked classics of American literature".